 The great outdoors

 Growing up in the Deep South, I grew to love nature.
 As a child, I spent hours on end exploring the neighborhood on my bike, finding little creeks filled with tadpoles and the seemingly mysterious woods of undeveloped residential lots.
 The walking trails of a nearby park were an occasional treat, as well.
-Today, a bit of nature in every day fills me up, whether it’s a walk through my neighborhood, digging in the dirt to create a new flower bed in my yard, or my greatest love, a long hike in the Smokies, whenever I can get to Georgia, Tennessee or North Carolina.
-It’s even one of the things I love about being on the campus of FAU, where my phone has been filled with pictures of raccoons, Egyptian Geese, iguanas, and even big garden spiders.
+Today, a bit of nature in every day fills me up, whether it’s a walk through my neighborhood, digging in the dirt to create a new flower bed in my yard, or my greatest love, a long hike in the Smokies.
+I love that so much that I have recently moved to the mountains of North Carolina and spend some of most weekends exploring a new trail.
+It was even one of the things I loved about being on the campus of FAU, where my phone was filled with pictures of raccoons, Egyptian Geese, iguanas, and even big garden spiders.
 The nature photos on this site are all from those adventures.

 When relaxing at home, my lap is often occupied by a snuggling kitty, while a bunny is at my feet begging for treats.
 Another of the joys of childhood for me was helping with the animals at the local animal shelter, where my aunt served on the Board and often volunteered on Saturday afternoons.
 It seems only natural that I have always found joy in being mom to several rescue animals through my adulthood!
 I like to believe that it was at that shelter that I discovered my heart for helping, whether human or animal.